 Extra Tip: How to Recover Forgotten Excel 2016 Password

-PassFab Toolkit is a great tool that allows users to recover passwords for Excel 2016 files by using multi-core CPU and GPU acceleration.
+PassFab for Excel is a great tool that allows users to recover passwords for Excel 2016 files by using multi-core CPU and GPU acceleration.
 To use this software to recover your forgotten Excel password, follow the procedure below.

 - A. To use Dictionary Attack, download a dictionary or import it if you already have one.

 - B. Brute Force with Mask Attack allows you to whatever you remember about your password.